sharpermarbles/Big-Numbers-cpp/README.md

 The Testing Module includes two other libraries from https://github.com/sharpermarbles

 #### Command C++ Library [https://github.com/sharpermarbles/Command-cpp](https://github.com/sharpermarbles/Command-cpp)
-&nbsp&nbsp&nbsp&nbspCommand C++ Library is a command line parser.
+Command C++ Library is a command line parser.
 It can be used to parse command line input and then call functions and methods in parent program including user input flags/options and arguments.

 #### Timer C++ Library [https://github.com/sharpermarbles/Timer-cpp](https://github.com/sharpermarbles/Timer-cpp)
-&nbsp&nbsp&nbsp&nbspTimer C++ is a very simple class that reports time elapsed for a given operation.
+Timer C++ is a very simple class that reports time elapsed for a given operation.

 <p align="right">(<a href="#top">back to top</a>)</p>